alvaro-prieto/colResizable/readme.md

 *  **mode**: [type: string] [default: 'fit'] [version: 1.6] [values: 'fit', 'flex', 'overflow']

 It is used to set how the resize method works.
 Those are the possible values:
--  **'fit'**  resizing a column does not alter total table width, which means that when a column is expanded the next one shrinks.
+⋅⋅ - **'fit'**:  this is default resizing model, in wich resizing a column does not alter table width, which means that when a column is expanded the next one shrinks.

 If fixed is set to false then table can change its width and each column can shrink or expand independently.

 ___